ScoobyDubeyDo/move-the-moon/README.md

 # move-the-moon

-This is a fun littel mobile webpage where one can try to move the moon
+This is a fun little mobile webpage where one can try to move the moon
 - A great time killer.